Earthink-Lab/NatureWindows/README_en-us.md

 - Achieve the above requirements
 - There are more than 50 software in the software library
 - All official websites have been built, and user feedback channels are unblocked
-- There are no more than five known bugs
+- There are no more than five known problems
 - The preview will be released on July 20
 - The official beta will be released on August 8